MarcOlivierFecteau/PyQt5-custom-widgets/README.md

 ## Widgets

-QFloatSlider: QSlider with float values
+*QFloatSlider*: QSlider with float values.

+*QFloatSliderEntryBox*: Combines *QFloatSlider* and *QLineEdit* in a single widget to make it easier to use in a grid layout.